 Gillyanne Kayes & Jeremy Fisher – Style and comfort in multi-genre teaching, part 1

 Gillyanne and Jeremy gave us an introduction to their method Vocal Process.
 What I really like about their philosophy is their basic question: What does THIS singer need to sing THIS song in THISstyle?
 They don’t judge whether what the singers wants to do is “good” or “bad”.
 It suits my own personal belief that the artistic preference of a voice teacher doesn’t matter.
-We are at service of what the singers wants and need.
+We are at service of what the singers want and need.
 Our only job is to help them reach their goal in a healthy way.

 The singer = Voice type & weight, energy, range, comfort zone, ‘defaults’,…